veteranbv/unifi-client-updater/README.md

     The script will read the MAC addresses from the CSV file and send requests to the UniFi Controller API to forget the corresponding devices.

+### Retrieving Active Clients

+1. Run the `get_active_clients.py` script:

+    ```bash
+    python get_active_clients.py
+    ```

+    The script will retrieve the active clients from the UniFi Controller API and save the information to a CSV file (`active_clients.csv`) in the `data` directory.
+You can modify the script to reduce or customize what fields are saved to the CSV file.

+### Retrieving Historic Clients

+1. Run the `get_historic_clients.py` script:

+    ```bash
+    python get_historic_clients.py
+    ```

+    The script will retrieve the historic or currently disconnected clients from the UniFi Controller API and save the information to a CSV file (`historic_clients.csv`) in the `data` directory.
+You can modify the script to reduce or customize what fields are saved to the CSV file.

+### Retrieving UniFi Devices

+1. Run the `get_unifi_clients.py` script:

+    ```bash
+    python get_unifi_clients.py
+    ```

+    The script will retrieve the list of UniFi devices from the UniFi Controller API and save the information to a CSV file (`unifi_devices.csv`) in the `data` directory.
+You can modify the script to reduce or customize what fields are saved to the CSV file.

 ### Testing API Connectivity

 1. Run the `test_api.py` script: